ftdc-picsl/fwCustomDeidentification/README.md

 # fwCustomDeidentification

-Script to import data to Flywheel with custom de-identification profile
+Script to generate a custom profile for de-identification of data by the Flywheel CLI.

-*Important note*: The profiles here are designed for uploading data to the UPenn Flywheel only.
-The data should still be kept confidential and accessible only by approved personnel.
+The profiles here are designed for uploading data to the UPenn Flywheel only.
+The data should be kept confidential and accessible only by approved personnel.

+The profiles here are **NOT** suitable for any kind of public data sharing.

 ## Example usage